gzalo/gzalo.com/content/projects/domotic-control/index.en.md

 ---
-title: "Domotic control via IR and PC"
+title: "Domotic control via IR and PC (2014)"
 summary: "A domotic panel to control the lights of multiple bedrooms, allowing the user to change the intensity of them via 3 interfaces.
 This project was created with Juan Ignacio Troisi and Martin Menendez, for the university subject Laboratorio de microcontroladores."
 thumbnail: "/thumbs/controldomotico.png"
 aliases: ["/tp_labodemicros_en/"]